 Kelly Harris (SGCNZ NSSP 2012, SGCNZ YSC 2013)

-Fresh from university, Kelly has just completed her first national performance tour in Operatunity’s The Golden Era of Musicals and looks forward to returning for their 2019 season.
+Fresh from university, Kelly Harris completed her first national performance tour in Operatunity’s The Golden Era of Musicals.

 Operatically trained, Kelly holds a Bachelor of Music and Arts in Classical Voice Performance and European studies from the University of Auckland where she performed the title role in Ravel’s L’enfant et les sortilèges.
 She studied with Dr. Te Oti Rakena, Catrin Johnsson, and Rachel Fuller.
 During her time at university she was the recipient of the prestigious University of Auckland Scholarship, Evelyn M Harrison Scholarship, and Palazzo Italia Scholarship funding her studies in Venice, Italy.